Taiteilija/op-kassa-for-woocommerce/README.md

 ```
 1. Clone the repository to wordpress 'wp-content/plugins' directory.
 2. Run `composer install` inside the directory and wait for it to finish
+3. Activate the Plugin in Woocommerce Plugin management

 ```